 - More formally.
 Complete the Stanford Letter Project, which gives you a structured way to examine your life, acknowledge important people in our life and seek forgiveness if needed.

 Regardless of the option you choose, take the time to say what’s important to you before you leave for the hospital.
 There is no harm in sharing these sentiments now, even if in the end you recover and return home.

 What are the steps to take to create a plan?

 - Make a telehealth advance care planning appointment with your healthcare provider.
-If you haven’t talked with your provider already, try to make an appointment to discuss advance care via phone, video, etc. Your provider may not be able to schedule these types of appointments right now, but don’t let that hold you up in continuing this process.
-Note, if you have Medicare, you can receive two 30-minute advance care planning visits through telehealth (physician reimbursement codes, 99497 and 99498).
+If you haven’t talked with your provider already, try to make an appointment to discuss advance care via phone, video, etc..
+Your provider may not be able to schedule these types of appointments right now, but don’t let that hold you up in continuing this process.
+If you have Medicare, you can receive two 30-minute advance care planning visits through telehealth (physician reimbursement codes, 99497 and 99498).
 Assessment of and advance care planning for a patient with cognitive impairment is also covered (physician reimbursement code 99483).
-If you have some other type of health coverage, be sure to check with your health plan to see if these services are covered.
+If you have some other type of health coverage, check with your health plan to see if these services are covered.